needle-di/core/docs/concepts/tokens.md

 # Tokens

-An injection token is a reference for the dependency injection (DI) container that refers to a service.
-When you need to obtain a service from the container, you should use this token.
+An injection token is a reference to a service in the dependency injection (DI) container.
+This token is used to bind something to the container, and to obtain something from the container.

 Needle DI allows you to use many different types of tokens.

-## Class reference
+## Class constructor reference

-When the service that you provide is a class, you can use its class reference as a token.
+When the service that you provide is a class, you can use its constructor reference as a token.

 ```typescript
 container.bind({